-- 1.14 We recognize the importance of the land rights of local communities and indigenous people as established by the government. - 1.15 We implement the principle of free, prior and informed consent and stakeholder engagement.
+- 1.1 4 We recognize the importance of the land rights of local communities and indigenous people as established by the government and other right as stated in the Indigenous and Tribal Peoples Convention, 1989 (No. 169). - 1.15 We implement the principle of free, prior and informed consent and stakeholder engagement.